Updated on July 27, 2024

 Getting to Know Your Favorite Plants

-Understanding the life cycle of plants helps guide your care of them.
+Understanding the life cycle of plants helps guide your work.

-It can be confusing, though, because there are all kinds of plants (woody, herbaceous, annual, perennial, biennial) with different flowers (single, compound, racemes, umbels, pannicles) .
-Unless you’re going for a botany degree, why do you need to know so much?
+It can be confusing because there are all kinds of plants (woody, herbaceous, annual, perennial, biennial) with different flowers (single, compound, racemes, umbels, panicles).
+Unless you’re going for a botany degree, do you really need to know all this?

 Can you just use common sense?